 You like road bikes and writing and you are willing to put it into road bicycle reviews?
 We may be looking for you.
 Write to us and let’s see what we can do.

-Do you feel that your passion for road bikes meets the passion for writing?
+Do you feel that your passion for road bikes meets your passion for writing?
 If you do, then you might want to consider writing for us.
 We have picked the best road, mountain, and hybrid bike review writers and you can be one as well.

 Yes, we pay a small fee to our readers too but since we’re here to just enjoy the journey, we can’t make you rich by giving you the money that you may deserve.

 When doing road bike reviews, we keep several aspects in mind.
 These sum up and make our road bike reviews, including different aspects of it.
 The main ones are:

 - Manufacturer – How trustful the manufacturer is.
-How has their quality changed with time and what is their overall rating?
+How has its quality changed with time and what is their overall rating?

 - Components – What level of components does the bike have?
 We also keep in mind,

-- Components vs price – A bike can have great components but if it is priced high, it can be considered as a bad value for the money.
+- Components vs price – A bike can have great components but if it is priced high, it can be considered as bad value for the money.